Sea Otter Repopulation Efforts Add More Benefits Than Costs

 The changes in ecosystem value have been calculated based on estimates of four services: fisheries catch and landed value, tourism choices, carbon pricing and estimates of trophic transfer efficiency.

-“It’s clear that humanity must reverse the decline in biodiversity if we want to achieve a sustainable future,” said co-author Kai Chan, a professor at IRES and the Institute for the Oceans and Fisheries at UBC.
+“It’s clear that humanity must reverse the decline in biodiversity if we want to achieve a sustainable future,” said co-author Kai Chan, a professor at UBC’s Institute for Resources, Environment and Sustainability and its Institute for the Oceans and Fisheries at UBC.
 “This study demonstrates that restoring key species to ecosystems can also have great benefits for people, and could serve as a useful framework for evaluating top predator recovery elsewhere.”